 Brew Crafters: The Travel Card Game - A Compact Edition

 Brew Crafters: The Travel Card Game is a set collection game that sees two to four players competing against each other to brew beers, hire workers, and install equipment in their brewery in an attempt to earn the best Reputation.
 The game is played until one player earns 21 reputation points, after which total scores are tallied, and the player with the highest total Reputation wins.

 Game-play in Brew Crafters: The Travel Card Game is fairly simple.
-Each player keeps a hand of cards and can draw cards from a known pool of face up cards or from the deck on their turn.
-Players can play one card onto the table as a worker or equipment and can brew a beer if they manage to gather up the needed ingredients.
-Cards played on to the table generally make brewing easier or allow for certain beers to gain that player more Reputation.
+Each player keeps a hand of cards and can draw cards from a known pool of face-up cards or from the deck on their turn.
+Players can play one card on the table as a worker or equipment and can brew a beer if they manage to gather up the needed ingredients.
+Cards played onto the table generally make brewing easier or allow for certain beers to gain that player more Reputation.